 - Freedom: The freedom to choose the pace at which you walk, where you camp, what you eat and when you take a break.

 - Connectivity: Heightened sense of connection with your natural surroundings.
 Not only will you see more wildlife, but with no one else to talk to, you also gift yourself the opportunity to tune into Mother Nature’s incredible soundtrack.

 - Skills: Enhanced opportunity to improve your wilderness skill set.
 When heading out with more experienced hikers, it is often easier to let the senior partner/s take responsibility for route finding, campsite selection, etc. When you are hiking solo, this isn’t an option.
 In addition to being the mother of invention, necessity is also a pretty good way of accelerating your backcountry learning curve.

-- Contemplation: With no external demands on your time and free from the tumult of urban life, the simple act of walking by yourself in the woods offers an ideal opportunity for reflection: ” I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, I was really going in (John Muir).”
+- Contemplation: One of Mother Nature’s happiest knacks is her ability to help us put stuff into perspective.
+With no external demands on your time and free from the tumult of urban life, the simple act of walking by yourself in the woods can offer an ideal opportunity for reflection and clarification.

 - The Onus: You are on your own if injury or illness occurs.